Why AYSO soccer different from club soccer or other programs?

 What other expenses will there be?

 No additional expenses will be required.
 Teams typically arrange pictures with Anne Keolanui of Keolanui Sports.
-Trophies or medals may be purchased for the players to be distributed at the end of the season.
+Trophies or medals may be purchased by the team for the players to be distributed at the end of the season.

 Who will be my child’s coach?